 What Happens To Your Current Coverage If You Decide to Join A Medicare Drug Plan?
 If you decide to join a Medicare drug plan, your Proofpoint, Inc. coverage will not be affected.
 See below for more information about what happens to your current coverage if you join a Medicare drug plan.

-Since the existing prescription drug coverage under the Plan is creditable (e.g. as good as Medicare coverage), you can retain your existing prescription drug coverage and choose not to enroll in a Part D plan; or you can enroll in a Part D plan as a supplement to, or in lieu of, your existing prescription drug coverage.
+Since the existing prescription drug coverage under Proofpoint, Inc. Welfare Benefits Plan is creditable (e.g., as good as Medicare coverage), you can retain your existing prescription drug coverage and choose not to enroll in a Part D plan; or you can enroll in a Part D plan as a supplement to, or in lieu of, your existing prescription drug coverage.

-If you do decide to join a Medicare drug plan and drop your Proofpoint, Inc. prescription drug coverage, be aware that you and your dependents may not be able to get this coverage back.
+If you do decide to join a Medicare drug plan and drop your Proofpoint, Inc. prescription drug coverage, be aware that you and your dependents can only get this coverage back at open enrollment or if you experience an event that gives rise to a HIPAA Special Enrollment Right.